Setting Backup Default Source Options

 • VERBOSE

-Specifying the variables above may cause unexpected results due to unpredictability of the order in which they are evaluated.
+Specifying the variables above may cause unexpected results due to the unpredictability of the order in which they are evaluated.

 NDMP servers from different vendors may support different NDMP environment variables.
 Except for a few well-known environment variable names, there is currently no standardized set of such variables.
 This option allows you to add environmental variables specific to your NDMP server.